Roland JUNO DS61 review

 When I turned on the piano patch, it sounded a little bright to me, so I simply tweaked the resonance knob a bit and got the sound right where I wanted it.
 I also found it quite easy to perform effects like filtering live and in real time.
 You can assign functions of your choice to these knobs as well, which is a big plus.

-Below, take a quick moment to compare the Korg Kross to some of the best selling synthesizers available on Amazon:
+Below, take a quick moment to compare the Korg Kross to some of the best selling synthesizers available online:

 In the same area of the interface, you will find dedicated buttons for shifting octaves, splitting the keyboard, and layering patches, as well as additional mixing sliders for advanced balance control (you also may notice in the above photo a button to control the vocoder, which I will get to later).
 This interface is tailor-made for a gigging keyboardist to easily and efficiently find their ideal sound.

 The JUNO DS61 has 1200 included patches, all easily customizable, and room to add your own or download more.
 The included sounds are from the JUNO-Di library, which is to say that they are not the top-of-the-line superNATURAL patches that Roland only carries on their premium keyboards like the FA-06 and Jupiter-80.

 However, from keyboards competing at the DS61’s price point, you won’t be able to find anything objectively better.
 Companies like Yamaha and Korg have their own sound libraries that some people prefer, but again, it’s all a matter of taste.
 It may be worth giving each set of sounds a test drive at your local music store.
 For my personal tastes, the acoustic piano, organ and string sounds are very solid, but the default synth tones skew a bit too often toward giant sawtoothy and wobbly EDM sounds.